mariemorel/condor-analysis/README.md

 ## Help
 * data folder: data described in the Materials and Methods section, including sequence alignments and phylogenetic trees.
 * results folder: csv files corresponding to the outputs provided by ConDor, as well as the results from FADE and PCOC.
-* src folder: scripts used to construct the synthetic dataset as well as the commands used to run the various tools (FADE, PastML, BayesTraits,...).
+* src folder: scripts used to analyze the data and obtain tables and figures as in the ConDor Paper.
+You can also find the commands used to run the various tools (FADE, PCOC, JPHMM...).
 You can also find the scripts used to obtain each table and figure in ConDor paper.